 After 3 years all Mazda vans in the UK will require an MOT certificate by law.
 A Mazda MOT at Servicing Stop can be added for just 19 when you a book a Mazda van service with us.

-With 1,500+ garages throughout the UK Servicing Stop can do your MOT, car repair and car service with massive savings on main dealer prices.
+With a nationwide garage network, Servicing Stop can do your MOT, car repair and car service with massive savings on main dealer prices.

 To book your MOT and van service just call us, request a call back or book online.